Mobile-Artificial-Intelligence/maid/README.md

 ## Testing
 Android version tested on a Oneplus 10 Pro 11gb phone.
 Also tested on Fedora Linux, Windows 11.
-Tested with calypso 3b, orcamini 3b, llama 2 7B-Chat and llama 7B.
+Tested with calypso 3b, orcamini 3b, llama 2 7B-Chat, llama 7B and many more.

 ## Disclaimer
 Please note that the llama.cpp models are owned and officially distributed by Meta.
 This app only serves as an environment for the model's